 If the company won’t cancel the payment, you can make an official complaint via post or email.
 You should also contact your bank and ask for the payment to be stopped.
 Your bank should also refund you if any payments are still taken.

-Reviewing your bank statements is also a good opportunity to see whether money can be saved by switching to a better deal.
-Why not assess whether you could save money by switching broadband deal or moving to a different energy tariff, for example?
-Switching energy supplier could save you £289*.
+Reviewing your bank statement is a good opportunity to see whether money can be saved by switching to a better deal.
+Why not assess whether you could save money by switching broadband deal or moving to an interest-free credit card.